 If you just can’t get out of the house, spend time in meditation for about 10 minutes twice a day.
 It will clear your mind and make you feel like you did get a spa treatment.
 It will open you up to new and different experiences during the holidays.
 Now, that’s a great gift you can give yourself.
 And it doesn’t cost a thing.

 I am not immune to all the activities that ensue during the holidays.
 However, during the whirlwind month of December, I plan on retiring my stress and anxiety to focus on yoga and meditation because this is the gift I cannot live without.
 This is the gift that clears my mind and brings joy to my soul.

 I can’t wait to take my yin yoga class on Sunday; I can’t wait to take a meditation workshop or maybe do an ecstatic chanting.
-I can’t wait to go to yoga with my daughter-in-law over the Christmas holiday.
+I can’t wait to go to yoga with my daughter-in-law.

 Do you already practice yoga or meditation?
 How do these help you cope with holiday – and other – stress?
 Would you like to receive the gift of a yoga or meditation class?
 What other gift makes you feel blissful inside?
 Please share in the conversation.